partarstu/transformers-in-java/README.md

 I'd like to express my gratitude to all the authors of the original "Attention Is All You Need" [paper](https://arxiv.org/abs/1706.03762) as well as to the creators and contributors of DeepLearning4J framework.

 ## Contact

-For any inquiries or further information regarding the project, please create an issue.
+For any inquiries or additional information regarding the project, please contact me via e-mail.

+In case you notice any bugs or you have any enhancement suggestions - please create an issue.
 I'm checking those at a regular basis and will try to answer as soon as possible.